Understanding Strategic Capacity in Constituency-Based Organizations

 For organizations who are going through the process of assessing your organization's strategic capacity, please find key tools below:

 Full facilitation guide: This assessment is an agitational, reflective tool designed for teams and organizations to build a shared understanding of and investment in strategic capacity, while taking an honest look at how effectively you have (or have not) already built the practices and processes likely to help cultivate strategic capacity and identifying how to prioritize your time going forward.
 It includes an individual survey and a guide for a daylong team meeting.

 Survey: An individual reflection that staff and volunteers complete to reflect on their understanding of a set of organizational practices and processes that make the emergence of strategic capacity more likely is key part of the process we've laid out to understand your organization's strategic capacity.
-Organizations can print the survey from the full guide or fill out our contact form below to receive a digital copy of the survey customized to their organization.
+Organizations can print the survey from the full guide or head here for information on a digital copy of the survey customized to their organization.

 - Survey results: The facilitator will need to create packets of the survey results for participants to discuss at the daylong team meeting .
 Templates are here.